-There is a need for more capacity building on science-policy-practice interface.
-More specifically on the following issues: how to stimulate more evidence-based decision making alongside improving the evidence base; how to merge NCA with ongoing accounting, statistics and monitoring initiatives; how to offer a convincing added value and on how to communicate about trends in our natural capital given uncertainties that are often bigger than the changes in our natural capital?
-This would be aided by awareness training and professional communication material on declining NC, the use of NCA for solutions and transformation and more potential applications.
+In Flanders and Belgium, there is an urgent need for the assembly of such a team to take care of upcoming demands and capacity building to fill in expertise gaps.
+More expertise is needed on science-policy-practice interface.
+More specifically, with regards to the following issues: how to stimulate more evidence-based decision making alongside improving the evidence base; how to merge ecosystem accounting with ongoing accounting, statistics and monitoring initiatives; how to offer a convincing added value and on how to communicate about trends in our natural capital given uncertainties that are often bigger than the changes in our natural capital?

 In order to overcome difficulties and close gaps, more intensive (more frequent and in-depth) exchange of experiences between partners with respect to approaches and methods, policy applications/use of results, communication of results, dealing with uncertainties,... should be organised.
-This both actively (via webinars) and passively (via exchange of indepth reports).
+This is done both actively (via webinars) and passively (via exchange of in-depth reports).